Search

 General Enrollment Period

-Anyone who uses the third enrollment period, called the General Enrollment Period (GEP), will have to pay the Medicare Part B penalty.
-The GEP is for those who missed the initial enrollment period (when they turned 65) and also missed the special enrollment period (the 8-month window right after they retired).
+Anyone who uses the third enrollment period called the General Enrollment Period (GEP), will have to pay the Medicare Part B penalty.
+The GEP is for those who missed the initial enrollment period (when they turned 65) and the special enrollment period (the 8-month window right after they retired).
 Since they missed the first two enrollment periods, the GEP is now their only option to get on Medicare.

 The second problem with the GEP is your coverage is delayed.
 Even if you enroll in the first quarter of the year, your coverage won’t start until the beginning of the third quarter.

 The final (and worst) problem with enrolling during the GEP is the Part B penalty; here is how it works.
-For every 12 months you go without Medicare Part B (when you should have had it), a 10 percent penalty will be added to your Part B premium every single year for the rest of your life.
+Every 12 months you go without Medicare Part B (when you should have had it), a 10 percent penalty will be added to your Part B premium every year for the rest of your life.
 So if you go without Part B for one year, you’ll have an extra 10 percent added to your yearly premium from here on out.
 If you go without enrolling in Medicare Part B for two years, a 20 percent lifetime penalty will be added to your yearly premiums.

 Conclusion